Faculty

 SC Johnson Graduate School of Management, Cornell University

 Mannix is the author of over 75 publications, including the 15-volume book series, Research on Managing Groups and Teams.
 Her work has been recognized by organizations including the Academy of Management, Small Group Research and International Association for Conflict Management.
 Mannix served as the associate dean for executive MBA programs at Cornell University.
 She also directed the Institute for the Social Sciences, established to promote interdisciplinary research and to increase the university’s prominence in the social sciences.
-Mannix is the recipient of Johnson’s EMBA Globe teaching award and the Faculty Research Award.
+Mannix is the recipient of SC Johnson’s EMBA Globe teaching award and the Faculty Research Award.
 She is a fellow of the American Psychological Society, Society for Organizational Behavior and Academy of Management.

 Mannix has worked with professionals across various industries including healthcare, consulting, government and the military, finance, education, engineering, consumer products and manufacturing.
 Mannix earned her PhD in social and organizational psychology from the University of Chicago.